revolsys/ca.bc.gov.open.cpf/src/site/markdown/install.md

 * Create a `CPF_WEB_PROXY` database role that will have CRUD permission on the tables.
 * Create a `CPF` database user account that this the owner of all the CPF tables. **NOTE:**
   This account must not be used for any other purpose than managing the table definitions.
-* Create a `PROXY_CPF_WE`B user account that is used by the CPF web application to access the database.
+* Create a `PROXY_CPF_WEB` user account that is used by the CPF web application to access the database.
 * Create a `CPF` schema for all of the CPF tables, sequences and indexes.
 * Create all the CPF tables, sequences and indexes and grant appropriate permissions for these tables.